MTHFR Mutations and Vitamin B12 Deficiencies

 • A1298C.
 Less is known about this variation, but a 2004 study involving 120 blood donors of Irish heritage found that 46.7%, were heterozygous for this variant, and 14.2%, were homozygous.

 An MTHFR polymorphism can slow enzymatic reactions down by 40-70%.
 This leads to elevated homocysteine levels which reduce the body’s ability to eliminate toxins.
-Vitamin B-12 status was also found to be lower in patients who had C677T and/or A1298C polymorphisms and high levels of plasma homocysteine.
+Vitamin B-12 status was also found to be lower in patients who had C677T and/or A1298C polymorphisms17 and high levels of plasma homocysteine.

-A 2013 study found that hyperhomocysteinemia and vitamin B12 deficiency were found to be significant risk factors for recurrent pregnancy loss.
+A 2013 study18 found that hyperhomocysteinemia and vitamin B12 deficiency were found to be significant risk factors for recurrent pregnancy loss.
 Folate deficiency was more common in controls (63.47%) as compared to the case group(2.56%).

 Is Folate Deficiency the Same as B12 Deficiency?

-No. In folate deficiency, homocysteine levels are elevated and methylmalonic acid levels are normal.
+No. In folate deficiency, homocysteine levels are elevated and methylmalonic acid levels are normal19.
 In vitamin B12 deficiency, both homocysteine levels and MMA levels are elevated.
 (The body makes large amounts of MMA when vitamin B-12 levels drop).

 Other Causes of B12 Deficiency